KartavyaSharma/KartavyaSharma/README.md

 ### Hi there 👋

-I am Kartavya Sharma, a first year Electrical Engineering and Computer Science student at UC Berkeley.
+I am Kartavya Sharma, an incoming first year Electrical Engineering and Computer Science student at UC Berkeley.

 - 🔭 I’m currently working on building my personal blog/website.
 - 🌱 I’ve been involved with learning new Web Development technologies.
 More specifically, JAMstack with Gatsby, GraphQL, and Forestry.